rutrum/ccase/README.md

 convertToCamel
 ```

-By default `convert_case` will determine word boundaries based on all hyphens, spaces, underscores, and changes in capitalization.
+By default `ccase` will determine word boundaries based on all hyphens, spaces, underscores, and changes in capitalization.
 You can also supply a parsing method by supplying a case with the `--from -f` option for more accuracy.
 ```
 $ ccase -t upper "grimaldi-2003_discrete_pdf"
 GRIMALDI 2003 DISCRETE PDF